dorota-alina/savings-vaults/index.md

 2. Verify the preview for any possible mistakes and correct them if needed.
 3. Publish your docs to the public view triggering a relevant pipeline in Jenkins.
 4. Verify the website for any possible mistakes.

+## Follow up

+If possible, collect a feedback on the documentation from the users and improve the docs accordingly.